 Where to Share

-If you are doing the design challenge you have a month to work a design and stitch it up.
+If you are doing the design challenge you have a month to work on your design and stitch it up.

 If you need more information the challenge guidelines are on the TAST FAQ page.